Everest Base Camp Trek by Road

 Once you reach Phakding, you will see several souvenir shops and an Irish Bar.
 They are pretty popular among foreigners.
 Phakding is famous for its local cuisine, which will tickle your taste buds.
 You will spend the night in Phakding amidst the natural beauty of the surroundings.

-Note: If traveling via the Salleri route, you can take a quick way and trek to Phakding from Paiya through Musey town.
-This route offers a unique and authentic trekking experience.
-It is perfect for those who want to explore the lesser-known trails of the region.
+Note: If traveling via the Salleri route, you can quickly travel and trek to Phakding from Paiya through Musey town.
+This route offers a unique and authentic trekking experience, perfect for those who want to explore the lesser-known trails of the region.

 Walking Day